1fish2/BBQTimer/README.md

 It's a stopwatch with a twist (or two):

 1. It has a lock screen widget so you can quickly check the timer without unlocking your phone.
-2. [TODO] It can play periodic reminder alarms (like a count-down timer) while still counting up the time that the food has been cooking, however long that takes.
+2. It can play periodic reminder alarms (similar to a count-down timer) while still counting up the time that the food has been cooking, however long that takes.

 ## Status
 It works.
 Development is ongoing.